-George Auriol file name: Mathew Carter Linotype Auriol 1979 file name: Mathew Carter Linotype Auriol 1979b file name: Matthew Carter Linotype Auriol 1979 after Georges Auriol 1991 file name: Matthew Carter Linotype Auriol 1979 after Georges Auriol 1991b
+George Auriol.
+File name: Mathew Carter Linotype Auriol 1979 file name: Mathew Carter Linotype Auriol 1979b file name: Matthew Carter Linotype Auriol 1979 after Georges Auriol 1991 file name: Matthew Carter Linotype Auriol 1979 after Georges Auriol 1991b.

 Lyon reflects our convictions about modern digital typeface design: A decisively digital outline treatment that reveals our modern repertoire of tools, and the typeface itself as a modern design tool, contrasts nicely with Lyon’s 16th century heritage.
 Lyon Text is a book and publication typeface that is heavily informed by how we ourselves want a contemporary text typeface to perform for our design work.
 Neither too coldly modern, nor overly historicising, Lyon pairs a certain generic unobtrusiveness with an attractive text image.
 Individual letterforms are drawn in a reduced, formally economic way, where curves and details had to be an integral element of the character, or would be removed.
 Lyon Display takes cues from some of the largest styles Granjon cut during his ‘middle period’.
 Type and Media 2012.

 I found myself uttering these words to a filmmaker this past spring, who shared them first with an audience of design luminaries, and then with the entire internet.
 It’s a strange sentiment, but one that’s familiar to anyone who makes things: as a designer, I couldn’t find the tools I needed, so I made my own.
 I designed typefaces to fill measurable holes in my palette, and to help me do things that other fonts couldn’t.
 As it turned out, the business of identifying these opportunities and inventing things to satisfy them became a project unto itself, which is how this company came to be, working to create the typefaces that help designers do more.
 My work at Hoefler & Co. gives me the chance to contribute not only to the fonts themselves, but to a range of communications that use them, from paper invoices to type specimens to web applications.

-Designing type systems I remember a conversation from back in my student days where my typophile friends and I debated what the ultimate typeface of the twentieth century was, a typeface that summed up all of the era’s advancements and knowledge into a coherent whole, one that would be a reference for years to come.
+Blog typo.
+Designing type systems.
+I remember a conversation from back in my student days where my typophile friends and I debated what the ultimate typeface of the twentieth century was, a typeface that summed up all of the era’s advancements and knowledge into a coherent whole, one that would be a reference for years to come.

 FontShop Education docs are formatted for easy downloading and printing, perfect for the classroom or studio.
 Educational discount: register using your .edu email address and use code EDUCATE10 to receive a 10% discount at checkout.
 This work is licensed under a Creative Commons Attribution NoDerivs 3.0 Unported License.